360° Camera Drones Are Coming!

 1. Retractable Legs

 We have seen drones with lifting legs before.
 Most notable are the DJI Inspire series of quadcopters and the Yuneec Typhoon series of 6-prop drones.
 We also saw DJI release a teaser video on the “Phantom X,” which features a Phantom-looking quadcopter with retractable legs.
 We believe that the Phantom X is actually a preview of a 360° camera drone – more on that later.

 2. Stowable Camera

 Slimmer drones are all the rage today, with the DJI Mavic Pro, DJI Mavic Air, DJI Spark, and Autel Evo to name a few.
-These drones position the camera very close to the ground and forgo long legs.
+These drones position the camera very close to the ground and forgo long legs of taller drones like the Phantom series drones.
 Another way of dealing with a bottom-hanging camera system is to stow the camera system for takeoff and landing.
 This can also be really handy for storing and transporting the drone.
 In one patent-pending concept, we have a bottom and top viewing camera system that retracts upwards into the body of the drone, thereby protecting the bottom-facing cameras.
 The camera could even be removable for use outside of the drone.

 In another concept, the camera system rotates into the drone, protecting both the top-facing and bottom-facing cameras.
 This concept takes up a bit more real estate on the body of the drone, but it allows for more compact storage of the drone.